About the JET Programme

 The program was started in 1987 with the purpose of increasing mutual understanding between the people of Japan and the people of other nations.
-It aims to promote internationalization in Japan ’s local communities by helping to improve foreign language education and developing international exchange at the community level.
-The program has seen significant growth from its original 848 participants from 4 countries in 1987 to 4,476 participants from 42 countries in 2014.
+It aims to promote internationalization in Japan’s local communities by helping to improve foreign language education and developing international exchange at the community level.
+The program has seen significant growth from its original 848 participants from 4 countries in 1987 to 5,761 participants from 57 countries in 2019.

-Participants are assigned to be either Coordinators for International Relations (CIRs), who work in communities on international exchange activities, Assistant Language Teachers (ALTs), who provide language instruction in junior and senior high school classrooms, or Sport Exchange Advisors (SEAs), who promote international exchange through sports.
+Participants are assigned to be either Coordinators for International Relations (CIRs), who work in communities on international exchange activities, Assistant Language Teachers (ALTs), who provide language instruction in elementary, junior, and senior high school classrooms, or Sports Exchange Advisors (SEAs), who promote international exchange through sports.
 Participants are placed with local authorities throughout Japan in every imaginable locality, from large cities to small and medium-sized towns to rural farming and fishing villages.